Women speaking in the assembly . . . is it proper? Hit Counter

 Titus 2:3,4

 The topic of "celibacy" is against the Command to "be fruitful and multiply", given directly from the Voice of Yahuah to men at Gen. 1:28, 8:17, 9:1, and 9:7.
 In fact, the word "celibacy" is not found in the Scriptures - check any concordance.
 If it is a good thing, and Yahuah would have us be celibate to serve Him better, why did He not tell us or instruct us?
-Those who may seem to read it into what Shaul taught in his letters have 2 possibilities to decide between.
+Those who may seem to read it into what Paul taught in his letters have 2 possibilities to decide between.
 Either the idea of "remaining single" was figurative language and simply misunderstood, or it was ADDED by Catholic monks to give legitimacy for their own vows.

-Shaul's "orders" to not allow women to speak in the assembly is one that causes a great deal of
+Paul's "orders" to not allow women to speak in the assembly is one that causes a great deal of confusion, but when we assemble to study together, it's the women that seem to bring the most to the sessions.

 "What is the outcome then, brethren?
 When you assemble, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
 Let all things be done for edification".